Cuh4/XHPBot/README.md

 ![Banner](imgs/readme_banner.png)

-# XHP Bot
+# cuhHub Archean Bot

 ## 📚 | Overview
-A neatly structured Discord bot for the XHP server, fully coded in Python using the `discord.py` library.
+A neatly structured Discord bot for the Archean side of cuhHub, fully coded in Python using the `discord.py` library.

 Features:
 - Consistently updated server status